narutik7777/Spring_FullWebService/README.md

-# Spring Rest Service with authorization
+# Spring WebService Service with authorization

 ### list of technologies: